ordinals/ord/docs/src/overview.md

 ```
 1°1′1″1‴
 │ │ │ ╰─ Not first sat in block
-│ │ ╰─── Not first block in difficutly adjustment period
+│ │ ╰─── Not first block in difficulty adjustment period
 │ ╰───── Not first block in halving epoch
 ╰─────── Second cycle
 ```